Gray code

 Gray codes are widely used to prevent spurious output from electromechanical switches and to facilitate error correction in digital communications such as digital terrestrial television and some cable TV systems.
+The use of Gray code in these devices helps simplify logic operations and reduce errors in practice.

 Function

 Many devices indicate position by closing and opening switches.
 If that device uses natural binary codes, positions 3 and 4 are next to each other but all three bits of the binary representation differ: